MockbaTheBorg/RunCPM/readme.md

 These CCPs are provided with their source code on the A.ZIP package, and can be natively rebuilt if needed.<br>
 SUBMIT (.SUB) files are provided to allow for rebuilding the CCPs and some of the RunCPM utilities.<br>
 Other CCPs may be adapted to work, and if succeeding, please share it so we can add it to here.

+The default setting for CCP is the Digital Research one, changing it requires rebuilding the code.

 The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the **EXIT** program, which ends RunCPM execution.<br>
 This disk also contains **Z80ASM**, which is a very powerful Z80 assembly that generates .COM files directly.